Check out the differences between wired vs. wireless headphones to see which one best fits your lifestyle, preferences, and needs.

 Advantages of wireless headphones

-Below are some reasons why you should opt for wireless headphones.
+Below are some reasons why you might want to opt for wireless headphones.

 Freedom of movement